Stolpersteine – Prague Stumble Stones

 What Can You Learn From Stumble Stones?

-Prague Stumble Stones text is always in Czech and you’ll find the local language is used wherever you find them.
-Every Stone starts “Here Lived”, followed by the name/title of the person, year of birth, the year of the first deportation from Prague.
-If known, it then shows the year when the person was deported to the death camp, the name of the death camp and final status (sometimes the actual date of death).
-The final status has the word “Zavražděn” (for a male) and “Zavražděna” (for a female) which translates as “Murdered”.
-A few have “Osvobozena” which translates as “Survived”.
+Prague Stumble Stones text is always in the local language.
+Almost every Stone starts “Here Lived”, followed by the name/title of the person, year of birth, the year of the first deportation from Prague.
+If known, it then shows the year when the person was deported, the name of the camp, final status (sometimes the actual date of death) and possible where they died.
+The final status has the word “Zavražden” (for a male) and “Zavraždena” (for a female) which translates as “Murdered”.
+A few have “Osvobozena” which translates as “Survived” or “Made Free”.
 From the ages and names you can discern relationships.
-On a Woman’s Stumble Stone look out for “Roz” followed by her maiden name and you can normally recognise a woman’s name as it ends “ova”.
+Look out for “Roz” on a Stolperstein which indicates the “born” name.
+This is usually a maiden name for a woman but can be for a man in circumstances where his birth name is German and it was changed to a Czech name after WW2.
+When you see an adult pair then in most cases its husband and wife but there are exceptions like when it’s brother and sister or an in-law.

 Who Started This and When?

-The idea for Stolperstein i.e. the positioning of a plaque marking a deportation started in 1992 when the first ever plaque was installed outside Cologne City Hall.
-Etched into it are the first lines of the original declaration by Heinrich Himmler which began the deportation process called the “Auschwitz Decree”.
+The idea for Stolpersteine i.e. the positioning of a plaque marking a deportation started in 1992 when the first ever plaque was installed outside Cologne City Hall.
+Etched into it are the first lines of the original declaration by Heinrich Himmler which began the deportation process called the “Auschwitz Decree” which was read from the balcony of the city hall exactly 50 years earlier.
 Later, the design of the brass plaque that sits on top of the actual stone was changed to a rounded corner plate with the first stones of this type being laid unofficially in 1996 in Cologne and Berlin.
 In the Czech Republic the first was installed in 1998.
 In Prague it was 2008.
 The man behind the project is called Gunter Demnig who was born a Berliner but resides in Cologne.

 It’s up to a town or city to authorise the installation of Stolpersteine.
 Several towns in Germany have so far not given that permission including the cities of Leipzig and Munich.
 In Belgium and Holland there have been Stumble Stones produced but not yet installed due to residents objections.
 Whereas most of the Stumble Stones are sponsored, in the city of Frankfurt am Main the resident(s) of the apartment at which the stone will be co-located is required to pay for it.
 In Berlin, the number of Stumble Stones has grown from 50 in 1996 to more than 7000.
 The creation of a Stumble Stone requires the consent of a living relative and relatives are very often present at the laying ceremony.